 - Get a clear view of what content is most popular so you can link back to it from newer content and link forward from it to newer content.
 (This simple tip will allow older content to help newer content.)

 - Master multimedia content and an expanded presence on outside platforms.
 Make it a habit to repurpose every piece of new content you create, so it’s findable in other places and helps people discover your website.

-It sounds like a lot of work, but remember that you’re in only one growth stage at a time.
-Keep this book at hand to help you navigate smoothly through the stage you’re in and anticipate what lies ahead.
+It sounds like a lot of work, but remember that in the content marketing lifecycle, you’re in only one growth stage at a time.